sammyd97/rct-dual-stratification/GITHUB_PUSH_INSTRUCTIONS.md

 ## Step 1: Create a new repository on GitHub

 1. Go to https://github.com/new
-2. Repository name: `rct-randomisation` (or your preferred name)
+2. Repository name: `rct-dual-stratification`
-3. Description: `RCT facility randomization tool with LGA stratification`
+3. Description: `RCT facility randomization tool with dual stratification (LGA + Volume)`
 4. Choose Public or Private
 5. **DO NOT** initialize with README, .gitignore, or license (we already have these)
 6. Click "Create repository"